-PLEASE NOTE: Graduate students in Physics are generally admitted directly into the Ph.D. program, with Master's Degrees awarded after they have completed Comps I and II.
-Students specifically interested in pursuing a terminal Masters degree should contact the department for more information.
+PLEASE NOTE: Graduate students in Physics are admitted directly into the Ph.D. program.
+Master's Degrees are often awarded to students who have completed Comps I and II.

 Graduation requirements are governed by policies of both the Department of Physics and the University of Colorado Graduate School.
 The basic requirements for attaining a graduate degree are: